 “I just played anomia with my friends and ‘cult leader’ came up and I was the only one who knew one…things come in useful in strange ways.”

-This was the text I got from my daughter.
+This was the text I got from my older child.

 Anomia is a game where you have to be able to name things that belong in a certain category, like “cult leader.”
-My daughter was the only one of her college friends who could.
+My older child was the only one of their college friends who could.
 As I posted in various places, #proudmama.
-I’ve taught her well.
+I’ve taught them well.

 Having belonged to a cult comes in handy in weird ways.
 Like when you’re playing anomia.
 Or when you want to understand why someone is so fervent and ardent about anything.
 As I’ve said many times, knowing you have the “truth” is intoxicating.